Single-shot sorting of M\"ossbauer time-domain data at X-ray free-electron lasers: Discussion

 We have demonstrated the possibility to perform coherent nuclear forward scattering experiments using self-seeded XFEL radiation.
+The resonant peak flux (per x-ray pulse) achieved in the present experiment exceeds typical values accessible at synchrotron radiation facilities by about four orders of magnitude (See Appendix~\ref{excitation}).
+Interestingly, the high repetition rate at EuXFEL also renders the average resonant flux (per second) comparable to synchrotron conditions, and further improvements are within the present capabilities of the facility~\cite{liu2025updates}.

 The exceptionally high resonant flux per shot unlocks fundamentally new applications for M\"ossbauer nuclei.
 In particular, our results demonstrate the possibility to disentangle different evolution pathways from the out-of-equilibrium state back into equilibrium by analyzing time-domain datasets on the level of single shots.
 For this, we identify different dynamics classes and sort the data accordingly.
 Since the clustering analysis is data-driven and does not require a theoretical modeling of the data, also previously unknown phenomena can be searched for.
-The analysis can readily be applied to standard experimental approaches, without the need for dedicated measurements or instrumentation.
-Rather than analyzing each individual shot separately, our approach is to extract dynamics models from the data of the shots with the highest signal content.
-Subsequently, all shots can be sorted, i.e., assigned to one of the models.
-This way, also shots with lower signal-photon number can contribute to the analysis---even if their signal content is not sufficient for an individual analysis.
+The analysis can readily be applied to standard experimental approaches, without the need for dedicated measurements or instrumentation, also for more general signals beyond M\"ossbauer spectroscopy.

 Importantly, we found that our sorting analysis is capable of clearly revealing the differences in the two dynamics classes also for times larger than approximately 50\,ns after excitation.
 By contrast, even the rare shots with highest signal-photon number do not contain sufficient counts to resolve these differences in the dynamics directly, due to the overall approximately exponential decay of the scattered light intensity with time (see Appendix~\ref{raw}).
 This highlights the advantage of the sorting approach over the direct single-shot analysis.